mongodb/docs/source/reference/commands.rst

 .. dbcommand:: getnonce

-   :dbcommand:`getnonce` is used by client libraries to generate a one-time password for authentication.
+   Client libraries use :dbcommand:`getnonce`  to generate a one-time password for authentication.

    .. slave-ok